YipLab/SPIM3/README.md

 # SPIM3

 Inverted lighsheet microscope built ontop of a confocal microscope base.
-Converting the confocal illumination into a lightsheet configuration, taking advantage of exisitng laser lines and scanning systems.
+Converting the confocal illumination into a lightsheet configuration, taking advantage of existing laser lines and scanning systems.
 System was designed to slide into an IX71 microscope base.

 ![System Schematic](/images/schematic.png)